Tony George (American football)

-Houston Antonio George Jr. (born August 10, 1975) is an American former college and professional football player who was a defensive back in the National Football League (NFL) and NFL Europe for three seasons in 1999, 2000 and 2001.
+Houston Antonio George Jr. (born August 10, 1975) is an American former professional football player who was a defensive back in the National Football League (NFL) and NFL Europe for three seasons in 1999, 2000 and 2001.
 He played college football for the University of Florida, where he was a member of the Gators' consensus national championship team in 1996.
-He was a third-round pick in the 1999 NFL Draft, and played for the New England Patriots and Frankfurt Galaxy.
+He was a third-round pick in the 1999 NFL draft, and played for the New England Patriots and Frankfurt Galaxy.

-Early years
+Early life

 George was born in Cincinnati, Ohio.
-George has a younger sister, Tari, who suffers from cerebral palsy; George has cited her as an inspiration.
+George has a younger sister, Tari, who has cerebral palsy; George has cited her as an inspiration.
 He attended Winton Woods High School in Forest Park, Ohio, where he played high school football for the Winton Woods Warriors.
 He was diagnosed as a Type 1 insulin-dependent diabetic in 1991, which was his sophomore year of high school.
 As an Academic All-American in high school, George was recruited by 167 colleges and he chose the University of Florida.